 Booking yourself on a Maldives snorkeling liveaboard boat is an amazing way to see the diverse sea life of this incredible destination.
 The problem is, there are well over 100 liveaboard boats, but none are dedicated to snorkeling.
 And going on a dive boat will not be anywhere near as good an experience as we had with all snorkelers.

 Our friend Wendy is a very experienced snorkeler and a travel agent.
 She books liveaboard boats just for snorkelers.
 So while there is not a dedicated boat, you can go with her group.
 And that is the only way we know to get on a dedicated Maldives snorkeling liveaboard.
-She filled three separate trips full of snorkelers in 2016, and has reserved a boat for a similar amount for 2018.
-Watch the snorkeling trips page for the announcement of the 2018 dates, or contact her with the form on one of the other trip pages.
+You can find more information about snorkeling liveaboard trips she offers, including ones to the Maldives, on her website.

 They all say snorkelers are welcome after all?
 Because they will not always go to shallow reefs that are needed for enjoyable snorkeling.
 Instead you will only get to snorkel where they take divers, which is often too deep for snorkeling.
 The priority is always on the divers.
 If it was a good option, we would certainly say do it.
 But it is a very expensive trip and a difficult place to get to, so we say do it right.
 Wendy also makes sure that the crew is knowledgeable about shallow snorkeling reefs when she chooses the liveaboard company.